Women's Caucus for Art of Greater Washington, DC

 Please read all instructions carefully!

-Applicants must also contain a one-page reflection statement addressing the intent of the artwork and comparing the final product with the original concept for each artwork.
+Applicants must also contain a one-page reflection statement addressing the intent of the artwork and comparing the final product with the original concept overall.

 Artwork produced in collaboration with others is not eligible for this competition.
 Applicants should print a copy of the application before submitting it for review.

-Each of six (6) artworks will be rated according to originality/creativity, composition, quality of expression, and the correlation with the process portfolio.
+Each of three (3) artworks will be rated according to originality/creativity, composition, quality of expression, and the correlation with the process portfolio.
 Artwork and process folio each count toward 50 percent of the total score.

 The judges will consider the following when evaluating your work: